smartcontractkit/documentation/docs/beta-launch/avasummit/overview.md

 ### Clean up

-When you are done with your contracts and the subscription, run the `cancelSubscription()` to close the subscription and send the remaining LINK to your wallet address.
+When you are done with your contracts and the subscription, run the `cancelSubscription()` function to close the subscription and send the remaining LINK to your wallet address.
 Specify the address of the receiving wallet.
 You can also call the `withdraw()` function to withdraw any remaining testnet LINK in the contract.
-The `getLinkBalance()` returns the LINK balance of the contract.
+The `getLinkBalance()` function returns the LINK balance of the contract.

 ### Next Steps